Tufts Admissions

 • Evaluate their sense of fit for an institution.
 Gaining a deeper sense of the vibe and culture of a college’s campus community will help students convey their interest in their application (especially in those many “Why X University?” essays!) and may influence a student’s desire to apply Early Decision.

 Admittedly, applying to fly-ins can sometimes feel like an entire college application process on its own.
-As a college counselor at a CBO, I was eager (overeager?) to connect my first-generation and low-income students to overnight visit programs with travel assistance and maintained a Google Doc spreadsheet of fly-in dates, deadlines, and application requirements to help my students manage the many details.
+As a college counselor in two previous roles, I was eager (overeager?) to connect my students to overnight visit programs with travel assistance and maintained Google Sheets of fly-in dates, deadlines, and application requirements to help my students manage the many details.
 To make things less overwhelming, we’d meet to prioritize fly-in applications for just 3-4 schools my students were considering but weren’t fully sold on yet, making the opportunity to visit extra important.
 College Greenlight provides a great place to start as you’re compiling fly-in events to share on your school/organization website or feature in email newsletters to students and families.
-If your students need more convincing to apply, they can check out this blog post from incoming Tufts freshman and 1+4 Fellow, Leonardo.
+If your students need more convincing to apply, they can check out this blog post from Joskar, a current Tufts student.

 Photo by jen light via flickr.